hanrichard/Notebook/aws/aws learning doc/ec2.md

 - INCORRECT: “AWS Config” is incorrect.
 AWS Config is a service that enables you to assess, audit, and evaluate the configurations of your AWS resources.
 It is not used for ad-hoc script execution.

 - INCORRECT: “AWS OpsWorks” is incorrect.
 AWS OpsWorks provides instances of managed Puppet and Chef.

+- File Gateway is used to store and retrieve Amazon S3 objects through NFS and SMB protocols.